Bhagi-developer/React-Native_Guess-A-Number/README.md

 ## options on Expo Browser window to run app,
 1. you can run the app on Android studio virtual device.
 * inorder to run the app on AVD(Android Virtual Device) you have to install the Android studio.
 2. you can run this in a browser
 3. you can run the app on physical device.
 * inorder to run the app on Physical Device you have to install Expo Client app on that device
 * open the Expo app and Scan the QR Code provide in Expo Browser Window.

+## If You Run App Successfully!
+Now Here i have provide some pics of app screens.

+* Game Starting Screen
+* Game Main Screen
+* Game Over Screen